LAW

 Understanding the Role of a Personal Assistant

 A personal assistant is far more than a glorified scheduler.
 The scope of their work can vary widely depending on your lifestyle and business needs.
-In a corporate environment, they may serve as an executive assistant, managing calendars, coordinating travel, and handling confidential correspondence.
+In a corporate environment, they may serve as executive assistants, while in remote settings, they are often referred to as virtual executive assistants—responsible for managing calendars, coordinating travel, and handling confidential correspondence.
 For private households, they can assist with everything from scheduling appointments and paying bills to organizing events and managing household vendors.

 Ultimately, the core function of a personal assistant is to simplify your life by handling tasks that are necessary but time-consuming.
 They become an extension of you—handling logistics so you can focus on higher-level decisions, whether those involve your business, your family, or your personal growth.